-To GMT Fuse Positions (List BC, LC, NC, BA, and NA Distribution Unit)
+To GMT Fuse Positions (List BA, NA, BC, LC and NC)

 Load distribution (GMT fuses) and load return leads are connected to receptacles located inside the Distribution Unit.
 Load leads are brought into the right side (as viewed from the front) of the shelf and are accessible from the front of the shelf.
-Refer to Figure 4.9.

-Observe correct polarity as shown in Figure 4.9 when connecting leads.
+Observe correct polarity as shown in Figure 16 when connecting leads.

-1. List 60 provides 12' long, 16 AWG, load and load return leads that are terminated on one end with the appropriate mating connector to plug into the system's GMT fuse connector, and are left un-terminated at the remaining end for connection into customer loads.
-Refer to SAG582136600 for P/N's of the mating connector if you decide to make your own cable.
+a) List 60 provides 12' long, 16 AWG, load and load return leads that are terminated on one end with the appropriate mating connector to plug into the system's GMT fuse connector, and are left un-terminated at the remaining end for connection into customer loads.
+Refer to SAG582136700 for P/N's of the mating connector if you decide to make your own cable.

-Figure 4.9 Load Connections to GMT Fuse Positions (List BC, LC, NC, BA, and NA Distribution Unit)
+Figure 16: Load Connections to GMT Fuse Positions (List BA, NA, BC, LC and NC)